timestocome/Kaggle/Earthquake/README.md

 - XGBoost Model predictions then fed into a Linear Regression model (Stacked Model)
 - (XGBoost Few Features)
 - (XGBoost Full Features, no stack)
-I'll upload this at end of contest next week